So here is ‘Hiking With My Dog: Part II’ (part one, all about my gear, can be found here).

 - Wildlife Encounters: A dog who is off leash could very well bring a bear back to you, or make an encounter with one much worse.
 An off leash dog may also take after wildlife and be very difficult to find (not to mention they would be harassing wildlife, and this type of behaviour is often what leads to dogs being banned from parks and trails).

 - Injury to the Dog: This is a big consideration for me as we usually hike solo, and Perrin weighs over 100lbs.
 An injured dog is going to have a very hard time making it out, even with first aid care.
 And if you are unable to carry your dog out, you are in quite the pickle.
 This is one reason I have Perrin pull a toboggan when we hike in the winter; I could always load him up on it and pull him out.
 If something acute happened, like bloat, you would also be in a very bad place.
 I do carry an InReach incase of injury, and I have always wondered if I would be fined for ‘an improper use of rescue services’ if I were to call for rescue because my dog was hurt.
-Luckily I have never had to find out, but I know what I would choose to do if I were in that situation.
+Luckily I have never had to find out.

 - Injury to Yourself: Because I hike solo most of the time, my risk tolerance when on the trail is very very low.
 If in doubt, I hike out.
 However, I know that I would put myself in situations that are far past my normal threshold for risk of injury in order to rescue Perrin from a bad situation.